spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 ## Data input

-This is the schema of the data input that each policy request will receive:
+When triggered by a _run_, this is the schema of the data input that each policy request will receive:

 ```json
 {